The Anki v3 Scheduler

 Undo

-The v3 scheduler uses Anki's new undo infrastructure - you can answer a card, bury a different card, and answer another card, then undo each one in turn if you wish.
-Previous schedulers handled undo separately, so a non-review action would clear the review history, and vice versa.
+The v3 scheduler uses Anki's new undo infrastructure: you can answer a card, bury another card, answer a different card, then undo each action in turn.
+Previous schedulers handled undo for review and non-review actions separately, so performing an action for one would clear the undo history for the other.

 Daily limits

-The new count is now capped by the review count by default, so that new card introduction is reduced/paused when you have a backlog of reviews.
-For example, if you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.
+By default, the review limit in the v3 scheduler also applies to new cards, so that new card introduction is reduced/paused when you have a backlog of reviews.
+For example, if you have limits of 200 review cards and 20 new cards, and 190 review cards are due, only 10 new cards will be introduced.
 This prevents the backlog from getting worse.

-Each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
+The limits of each deck will control the number of cards that are gathered from that deck and its subdecks.
 Limits are applied from the deck you select, so if you select a child deck, its parents' limits will not apply.
-For example, with the following limits:
+For example, if the following limits are set:

 Then:

-• If you click on Grandchild3, you'll get up to 200 cards.
+- If you select Grandchild3, you'll get up to 200 cards.

-• If you click on Grandchild2, you'll get up to 5 cards.
+- If you select Grandchild2, you'll get up to 5 cards.

-• If you click on Grandchild1, you'll get up to 50 cards.
+- If you select Grandchild1, you'll get up to 50 cards.

-• If you click on Child, you'll get up to 30 cards from the Child deck and its subdecks.
+- If you select Child, you'll get up to 30 cards from the Child deck and its subdecks.
 No more than 5 cards will be taken from Grandchild2.

-• If you click on Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.
+- If you select Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.

-In the v3 scheduler in earlier Anki releases, intermediate limits were not respected, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.
+In earlier Anki releases, the v3 scheduler did not respect intermediate limits, so when clicking on parent, the limits of child did not influence how many cards were taken from the grandchild decks.

 Sorting

-Additional deck options have been added to control the order new cards and reviews are presented in.
-New cards can be mixed from multiple decks, and reviews can optionally be ordered by interval or subdeck.
+Additional deck options have been added to control the order new cards and review cards are presented in.
+New cards can be mixed from multiple decks, and review cards can optionally be ordered by interval or subdeck.

-When burying is disabled, it is now possible to control whether siblings are shown together or not, by adjusting the display order.
+When burying is disabled, with the v3 scheduler it's possible to control whether siblings are shown together or not, by adjusting the display order.

 The options controlling the mixing of new cards and interday learning cards have been moved from the Preferences screen into the deck options.
 The options will be used from the deck you select to study.